broadinstitute/ml4h/README.md

 ```
 This will take a few moments to run, after which you will have a VM in the cloud.
 Remember to shut it off from the command line or console when you are not using it!

-Now ssh onto your instance (replace with proper machine name, note that you can also use regular old ssh if you have the external IP provided by the script or if you login from the GCP console)
+Now ssh onto your instance (replace with proper machine name and project name, note that you can also use regular old ssh if you have the external IP provided by the script or if you login from the GCP console)
 ```
 gcloud --project your-gcp-project compute ssh ${USER}-gpu --zone us-central1-a
 ```